dullhunk/book/industry/club/mentoring/mentors.md

   * Arrange for a colleague from her organisation to meet with her teams in her place.

 * Week beginning 9th May (week 12 of teaching): mentors can optionally attend the end-of-semester assessment showcase sessions, in which teams will present their work from across the semester.

+## What are the benefits to employers of mentoring?

+Mentoring could be beneficial to employers in several ways, including advertising their company, building relationships with students, and - importantly - improving the quality of the entire cohort by helping to embed good software practices early on.

+An optional showcase session at the end of the seemster will provide an opportunity for mentors to assess all the teams presenting (other than their own mentees), which will provide contact for employers with a wider group of students

 ## What Will Mentors Do During the Visits?